cdktf/cdktf-provider-snowflake/docs/grantOwnership.go.md

 The fully qualified name of the database role to which privileges will be granted.

+For more information about this resource, see [docs](./database_role).

-Docs at Terraform Registry: {@link https://registry.terraform.io/providers/snowflake-labs/snowflake/0.99.0/docs/resources/grant_ownership#database_role_name GrantOwnership#database_role_name}
+Docs at Terraform Registry: {@link https://registry.terraform.io/providers/snowflake-labs/snowflake/0.100.0/docs/resources/grant_ownership#database_role_name GrantOwnership#database_role_name}

 ---